AutoParam3DMax/Ilogic-Rules-Inventor/README_DXF.md

-# iLogic DXF Generator dla Autodesk Inventor

-Ten projekt zawiera regułę **iLogic** dla Autodesk Inventor, która automatycznie generuje pliki **DXF** z arkuszy blach w złożeniach.
-Skrypt rekurencyjnie przechodzi przez całe złożenie, uwzględnia podzespoły, pomija elementy Content Center oraz wyłączone komponenty, a następnie eksportuje rozwinięcia blach do osobnych plików DXF.

-## Funkcjonalności

-* ✅ Przechodzi przez całe złożenie i podzłożenia (rekurencyjnie).
-* ✅ Pomija wyłączone (Suppressed) komponenty.
-* ✅ Pomija części z Content Center.
-* ✅ Obsługuje części blaszane (Sheet Metal) i generuje ich rozwinięcia w formacie DXF.
-* ✅ W razie braku rozwinięcia automatycznie próbuje je utworzyć.
-* ✅ Zapisuje DXF-y w folderze źródłowych plików.
-* 🚧 Możliwość rozbudowy o generowanie STEP dla części standardowych.

-## Wymagania

-* Autodesk Inventor (wersja z obsługą iLogic).
-* Pliki **.iam** (złożenia) zawierające części blaszane **.ipt**.

-## Instrukcja użycia

-1. Otwórz główne złożenie w Autodesk Inventor.
-2. W edytorze **iLogic** utwórz nową regułę.
-3. Skopiuj cały kod z pliku `DXF_Generator.iLogic.vb`.
-4. Uruchom regułę.
-5. W folderze, gdzie zapisane są części, pojawią się wygenerowane pliki `.dxf`.

-## Struktura plików DXF

-* Nazwa pliku DXF jest tworzona na podstawie nazwy części (po ostatnim `-`).
-* Przykład:

-  * część `Project-123.ipt` → `123.dxf`.
-  * część `Panel.ipt` → `Panel.dxf`.

-## Dalszy rozwój

-Planowane lub możliwe do dodania funkcje:

-* Eksport **STEP** dla części standardowych.
-* Eksport **PDF** rysunków detali.
-* Konfigurowalne opcje zapisu (ścieżki, nazewnictwo, warstwy).

-## Licencja

-Projekt dostępny na licencji **MIT** – możesz używać i modyfikować w swoich projektach.

----

-👤 Autor: Maks
-📌 LinkedIn: www.linkedin.com/in/maks-dorchynets-80a909204
+# iLogic DXF Generator for Autodesk Inventor

+This project contains an iLogic rule for Autodesk Inventor that automatically generates DXF files from sheet metal flats in assemblies.
+The script recursively goes through the entire assembly, ignores Content Center elements and suppressed components, and then exports the sheet metal flats to separate DXF files.

+### Functionality

+✅ Iterates through the entire assembly and subassemblies (recursively).
+✅ Ignores suppressed components.
+✅ Ignores parts from the Content Center.
+✅ Handles sheet metal parts and generates their flats in DXF format.
+✅ If a flat pattern is missing, it automatically attempts to create one.
+✅ Saves DXFs in the source file folder.
+🚧 Possibility of extension to generate STEP for standard parts.

+### Requirements

+* Autodesk Inventor (Created in Inventor 2024).
+* .iam files (assemblies) containing .ipt sheet metal parts.

+### Usage Instructions

+1. Open the main assembly in Autodesk Inventor.
+2. In the iLogic editor, create a new rule.
+3. Copy the entire code from the `DXF_Generator.iLogic.vb` file.
+4. Run the rule.
+5. In the folder where the parts are saved, the generated `.dxf` files will appear.

+### DXF File Structure

+The DXF file name is created based on the part name (after the last `-`).

+Example:
+part `Project-123.ipt` → `123.dxf`.
+part `Panel.ipt` → `Panel.dxf`.

+### Further Development

+Planned or possible functions to be added:
+* STEP export for standard parts.
+* PDF export of detail drawings.
+* Customizable save options (paths, naming, layers).

+### License

+The project is available under the MIT license – you can use and modify it in your own projects.
+👤 Author: Maks 📌 LinkedIn: www.linkedin.com/in/maks-dorchynets-80a909204